Sz-Tim/isRev/ms/msDraft.md

 However, the subfamilies with enough species tend to follow the same overall trend as the total species richness pattern.

 ## Takehome
+Paragraph that wraps up, summarizes, and synthesizes the richness pattern results.

 # IV.
 Beta Diversity
 In a broad sense, beta diversity is quantifies the variation in the species composition across space or time [@Anderson2011].
-Species composition can vary, however, due to either the substitution of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
+Species composition can vary, however, due to either the substitution or replacement of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
 Turnover and nestedness are likely driven by different processes and understanding the the pattern of each across elevations may yield insight into the importance of ecological filtering, biotic interactions, and neutral processes [@Svenning2011].
 Differences in turnover and nestedness suggest variation in the ecological processes underlying the community composition.
 To explore the change in ant communities across elevational gradients, I used the Sørensen-family metrics in the R package *betapart* to calculate the overall beta diversity, turnover, and nestedness between adjacent sites along each gradient [@Baselga2010; @Baselga2012; @BaseOrme2012].